Louise Smith

 Louise is a Partner, practising as part of our Dispute Resolution team and heads up our specialised fraud unit.
 She has significant experience advising on motor, employers’ and public liability as well as indemnity claims for both insured and self-insured bodies.

-Outside the firm, Louise is a member of the Southern Law Association and a member of the Litigation and CPD Sub-Committees of the Southern Law Association.
+Outside the firm, Louise is a member of the Southern Law Association and a member of the Litigation and In-house Counsel Sub-Committees of the Southern Law Association.
+Louise is also trained in professional development and coaching.

 Education